-These Halloween picture and chapter books can be enjoyed year round and would make a nice gift or a fun book club for kids.
+These Halloween pictures and chapter books can be enjoyed year-round and would make a nice gift or a fun book club for kids.
 If I were a grandparent or a doting aunt, and I wanted to send just one book to several siblings, I’d go with the Horrible Hauntings interactive advanced picture book.
 It feels like a book that is going to change all the rules about books, ebooks, and reading experiences.

 The boarding school themed Halloween chapter books range in age.
 Monster High is girly and skews younger.
 Scary School would make a great bedtime book because the chapters read as short stories though there is an overarching story.

-What are your favorite Halloween themed books with ghosts, goblins and other monsters?
-Do these type of books scare your kids at all?
+What are your favorite Halloween-themed books with ghosts, goblins, and other monsters?
+Do these types of books scare your kids at all?

 p.s.
 I have more Halloween themed books here.
 Doodles and Jots has a spooky list here.